Yamini2001/LeetCode-Solutions/README.md

  ## Next Greater Numerically Balanced Number
  Given an integer n, return the smallest numerically balanced number strictly greater than n.

+ ## Calculate Money in LeetCode Bank
+ Given n, return the total amount of money he will have in the Leetcode bank at the end of the nth day.

 ### Implementation